MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm an incoming master student at SIGS, THU, advised by Prof. Wenming Yang.
-Previously, I was focusing on the interdisciplinary applications of both Agriculture and Artificial Intelligence, and I will receive my bachelor's degree at CIEE, CAU.
+Prior to that, I have received my bachelor's degree at CIEE, CAU.
+Previously, I was focusing on the interdisciplinary applications of both Agriculture and Artificial Intelligence.
 Standing at the forefront of AI, I want to power up various industries, revolutionizing the way people live.

-My research interests include Computer Vision, Multi-modal Large Language Models, etc. I am now actively looking for **internships and collaborations concerning MLLM/LLM**!
+My research interests include Computer Vision, Multi-modal Large Language Models, etc. I am now actively looking for **internships and collaborations concerning MLLM/LLM/CV**!
 Feel free to contact with me through email!

 # 🔥 News
-- *2025.06*: 🎉🎉 Our work of HSSBench is released, check [here](https://arxiv.org/abs/2506.03922)!
+- *2025.06*: 🎉🎉 Our HSSBench is released on ARXIV, check [here](https://arxiv.org/abs/2506.03922)!
-- *2024.09*: 🎉🎉 I am admitted to THU as a master student!
+- *2024.09*: 🎉🎉 I am pre-admitted to Tsinghua University as a master student!

 # 📝 Papers
 - 🥇: equal contribution